 The underlying factor that allows cats to hunt and stay active in the dark is that they are crepuscular.
 The deduction is that their nightly habits do not have anything to do with the amount of light at night.
 We have one remnant main question, ‘how good is a cat’s night vision?’

 You may have noticed that your car has a straight vertical line in its eyes during the day and wholly expanded at night.
 The vertical slit in the eyes is also more common when the cat is lounging around or focusing on an activity.
 This case is because it allows them to concentrate light on the space that matters.
 The enlarged eyes are convenient for letting in more light.

 A 2015 study by the University of California revealed that cats have blurry vision in low light.
-They can experience a fold change of 135 to 300, which contrasts from the 15-fold difference of human eyes.
+They can experience a fold change of 135 to 300, which contrasts with the 15-fold difference in human eyes.

-A cat’s eye has a built that maximizes absorption of light.
-The evidence is apparent in the observation that cats do not have blink to lubricate the eyes.
+A cat’s eye has a built that maximizes the absorption of light.
+The evidence is apparent in the observation that cats do not have to blink to lubricate their eyes.
 The main factors that keep their eyes in tip-top shape are the composition of light receptors on the retina and tapetum lucidum.

 Cats well creep up on prey when they have to peek through the dim light.
 This case explains why they make more noise at night while scavenging the kitchen and other hidden spaces.

-Limitation of the distance of sight triggered the sensitization of other visionary sensory.
+The limitation of the distance of sight triggered the sensitization of another visionary sensory.
 They can pick up subtle movements and other slight changes of light in the environment.
 They will, therefore, notice a light shadow of a scurrying rat, or when you cast a shadow beneath the door on your way to the fridge.